cr3mov/writeups/1337up23-web-owasp.md

 It's JSON and there's new youtube link with another rickroll.
 `https://www.youtube.com/watch?v=Ct6BUPvE2sM`

-But what happens if we'll give our own config, with something like this `{"flag":true}`?
+But what happens if we give it our own config, with something like this `{"flag":true}`?

 `https://owasp.ctf.intigriti.io/search.php?id=(%1$s&title=in title) UNION SELECT 1,2,3, 0x7B22666C6167223A747275657D;-- AND POSITION(`